-2. Select MEWP carefully
+2. Select the MEWP carefully

 It is important to ensure the MEWP selected is suitable for the specific manoeuvre to be carried out if working close to an overhead obstruction.
-Particular attention should be given to the choice of: Reach of machine - ideally, it is better not to operate close to the limit of the machine's "operating envelope".
-Clearance - ensure MEWP and platform are not too large for the spaces in which the machine must be or booms where canopies Complicated boom manoeuvre, the MEWP platform being lescending/lowering control scope end ll descending/lowering act extension deck(s) end
+Particular attention should be given to the choice of:

+Reach of machine - ideally, it is better not to operate close to the limit of the machine's "operating envelope".

-Operator wrongly positions the MEWP, meaning ground/ auxiliary controls are not easily accessible e.g
+Clearance - ensure MEWP and platform are not too large for the spaces in which the machine must be .

-3. Ensure familiarisation is specific
+3. Ensure the familiarisation is specific